 You also need to take stringent precautions when travelling with your drone, ensuring you meet dangerous goods safety regulations and pack all spare batteries in your carry-on luggage.
 Don’t place any in your checked luggage.

 A drone operator ignored this in 2014.
 His bag carrying undeclared batteries ignited a fire in the cargo hold of an aircraft before passengers boarded the flight from Melbourne to Fiji.
 While no one was injured, it’s a reminder about the dangers lithium batteries pose if they are damaged or incorrectly packed.
-More information can be found on CASA’s battery safety web page.

 3. Flying near emergencies